Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Numerical Results

-For each of the simulations conducted we include two plots (as seen in \cref{fig:radar,fig:line}).
+For each of the simulations conducted we include three plots (as seen in \cref{fig:radar,fig:line}).
 The first of which highlights the measure of $\Denv, \Deff$ and $\Denvplus$ as we vary the number of rounds $T$.
-The second fixes a value of $T$ and compares the algorithms on each of the six metrics, where the values are normalized and larger scores corresponds to better performance.
-We make three key observations: \begin{enumerate} \item \textbf{\textsc{Fixed-Threshold} vs \HopeGuardrail}: In \cref{fig:line} we see that our \HopeGuardrail algorithms (for varying values of $L_T$) are able to outperform \textsc{Fixed-Threshold} in terms of efficiency, as our algorithms greedily allocate the upper threshold while ensuring budget compliance. \item \textbf{\HopeGuardrail for varying $L_T$}: In \cref{fig:line} we see that \HopeGuardrail for larger values of $L_T$ achieves better efficiency performance, but worse performance in terms of $\Denv$ (and illustrating \cref{thm:upper_bound}). \item \textbf{Multi-Objective Radar Plots}: In \cref{fig:radar} we compare each of the algorithms on several different metrics.
-Here we see that \HopeGuardrail performs competitively with respect to \textsc{Fixed-Threshold} on the metrics of interest (in particular, $\Denv$ and $\Deff$), with the ability to tune the performance by varying the parameter $L_T$. \end{enumerate}
+The second and third fixes a value of $T$ and compares the algorithms on each of the six metrics, where the values are normalized and larger scores corresponds to better performance.
+We make four key observations: \begin{enumerate} \item \textbf{\StaticAllocation vs \HopeGuardrail}: In \cref{fig:line} we see that our \HopeGuardrail algorithms (for varying values of $L_T$) are able to outperform \StaticAllocation in terms of efficiency, as our algorithms greedily allocate the upper threshold while ensuring budget compliance. \item \textbf{\HopeGuardrail for varying $L_T$}: In \cref{fig:line} we see that \HopeGuardrail for larger values of $L_T$ achieves better efficiency performance, but worse performance in terms of $\Denv$ (and illustrating \cref{thm:upper_bound}). \item \textbf{\HopeGuardrail vs Certainty Equivalence algorithms}: While \CE and \ResolveCE improve upon \HopeGuardrail in terms of $\Deff$ (as both algorithms use all available resources at the last round), we see that \HopeGuardrail is able to achieve a more nuanced tradeoff between the other metrics. \item \textbf{Multi-Objective Radar Plots}: In \cref{fig:radar} we compare each of the algorithms on several different metrics.
+Here we see that \HopeGuardrail performs competitively with respect to \StaticAllocation on the metrics of interest (in particular, $\Denv$ and $\Deff$), with the ability to tune the performance by varying the parameter $L_T$. \end{enumerate}

 These simulations help illustrate the theoretical performance of \HopeGuardrail (as outlined in \cref{thm:upper_bound}) and the Envy-Efficiency Uncertainty Principle (as in \cref{thm:envy-efficiency}).
 Moreover, they help illustrate the truly multi-objective landscape of determining a fair allocation algorithm, and the benefits of varying \HopeGuardrail to tune $L_T$ and achieve a desired performance across all of the benchmarks.